Why Migrate to Microsoft Azure?

 Don’t see the importance of migrating?
 Here’s the cost of doing nothing:

-• Increased risk: End of support means the end of ongoing security updates.
-It may put your organization at increased risk if you are running applications and data on unsupported software.
+• Increased risk: The end of support means the end of ongoing security updates.
+Your organization’s risk may increase if you run applications and data on unsupported software.

 • Financial loss: A breach could mean significant financial loss and a damaged company reputation.